 1. SAS Survival Guide

 The SAS Survival Guide app very well could be the best and only app you would ever need while it covers everything from making fires and camps to foraging and surviving even in the most extreme of conditions with thoroughly written and detailed instructions and tutorials.
 It includes a number of tools such as the text-to-morse encoder and a sun compass.
 Practice makes perfect.
-The SAS Survival Guide app includes video, photo galleries and a 100+ question quiz to keep you on your toes with your survivalist skills learned.
+The SAS Survival Guide app includes video, photo galleries and a 100+ question quiz to keep you on your toes with your survival skills.
 One of the best things about the SAS app is that it requires no internet connection to be used which means I can use this for when I really need it in SHTF situations.

 2. Smart Compass